Mani-Itachi/100-days-of-code/r1-log.md

 ### R1D13
 This is after a long pause as I have gone for a trip.
 Started a new RL [course](theschool.ai) by Siraj Raval.
 Created a new [Repository](https://github.com/me-manikanta/Move-37-Course) for the same.
 Updated the code for introduction to RL.

+### R1D14
+Created a Sensor Network folder but completed writing the code of only GridWorld.py

+### R1D15
+Completed the Sensor Network code and learned about Markov's law and Bellman equation